STEVEN PETERSON, Coordinator, email: email@example.com

 Requirements listed here are in addition to requirements stated in the DEGREE REQUIREMENTS section of the Graduate Bulletin.

-Students progress through the following phases and take the required courses indicated as part of their study for the Ph.D.
-A student must successfully complete preparatory course work specified by the program to make up for deficiencies, if any exist.
-The Ph.D. degree requires 12 credits of preparatory course work, plus 42 credits of core graduate course work, for a total of 54 credits.
-Some or all of the preparatory coursework may have been completed previously, in which case the total credits required for the degree may be reduced in an equivalent manner to a minimum of 42 credits of core courses.
-The core courses a student must take include five 3-credit foundation courses, four 3-credit research methods courses, and five 3-credit specialization area courses.
-All doctoral students must pass a candidacy examination, a comprehensive written and oral examination, and a final oral examination.
+A Ph.D. student must first successfully complete the prerequisite courses specified by the program to make up for deficiencies, if any exist.
+After these are completed, a student must take a minimum of 42 credits: five 3-credit foundation courses, four 3-credit research methods courses, and five 3-credit specialization area courses.
+In addition, students must take a minimum of 18 research credits as P ADM 600 (or an equivalent combination of P ADM 600 and P ADM 601, as approved in advance by the head of the program in compliance with Graduate Council policy regarding SUBJ 601).
+All doctoral students must pass a candidacy examination, a comprehensive written and oral examination, and a final oral examination (the dissertation defense).
 To earn the Ph.D. degree, doctoral students must also write a dissertation that is accepted by the doctoral committee, the head of the graduate program, and the Graduate School.

-Foundations of public administration: All the students in the program will be required to take the following foundational courses before they are eligible to take the candidacy examination.
+Foundations of public administration: All the students in the program will be required to take the following foundational courses in the first year of their studies and before they are eligible to take the candidacy examination.

 PADM 570.
 Scope and Methods (3 credits):